-The upstream riffles will be composed of a mixture of approximately 25% 100-150 mm riverstone, 50% 150-200 mm riverstone, and 25% granular 'b' between the larger stone.
+The riffles will be composed of a mixture of approximately 25% 100-150 mm riverstone, 50% 150-250 mm riverstone, and 25% granular 'b' between the larger stone.
 The granular 'b' material will fill the interstitial spaces.
-The downstream riffles will be composed of a slightly coarser mixture of approximately 25% 100-150 mm riverstone, 50% 150-250 mm riverstone, and 25% granular 'b' between the larger stone.
 The larger substrate in the proposed mix will provide stability of the structure at the crest of the riffle and will be overlain with smaller substrate material.
 Channel stability for grade control is critical, and therefore a factor of safety was incorporated into the material stone sizing at the crest.
+The pools will be composed of a similar mixture of approximately 25% 100-150 mm riverstone, 50% 150-250 mm riverstone, and 25% granular 'b' between the larger stone, within an increasing veneer of granular 'b' near the pool invert.